rrbutani/xterm-js-sys/README.md

 Make sure you also add the packages for any addons you're using; see our [examples' `package.json`][package.json] for an example.

-The [xterm.js documentation](https://xtermjs.org/docs/) is a good reference for actual usage of the API; these bindings are almost always one to one.
+The [xterm.js documentation](https://xtermjs.org/docs/) is a good reference for actual usage of the API; these bindings are usually one to one.
+Though, as of this writing, the xterm.js docs still correspond to version 4.4.

 ## Examples

-This repo has a [few examples][examples-src] that show usage of the bindings, usage with the `ext` feature, and uses of the [tui][tui] backend.
+This repo has a [few examples][examples-src] that show usage of the bindings, usage with the `ext` feature, and usage with [`crossterm`][crossterm] and the [`tui`][tui] crate.

 To build these, enter the folder of the example you wish to run (i.e. [examples/basic][examples-src-basic]) and:
   - install the packages (`npm i` or `yarn install`)